Why you’re not getting enough sleep and what to do about it

 Over and over again, I encounter clients and students who are tired, overworked and suffering from low-level anxiety and depression.
 I know from this work that we can improve our lives by making simple changes.

 Now — just because these changes are simple doesn’t mean they’re easy.
 That’s why we should start small and stay consistent.
-When we set realistic goals and build slowly, we are more likely to stick to them long-term.
-To kick start healthy changes, check out my program Calm and Renew.
+When we set realistic goals and build slowly, we are more likely to stick to them in the long term.
+To kick-start healthy changes, check out my program, Calm and Renew.

 I found Arianna’s advice about sleep especially apt.
 Did you know that getting enough sleep can improve almost any physical or mental health condition?
 Improved sleep affects cognitive functions such as memory, productivity, and decision-making skills.
-It also affects almost every layer of physical functioning in the body, from pain and inflammation to the production of hormones and neurotransmitters.
-I could provide endless clinical trials and plenty of proof of the positive effects of sleep.
+It also affects almost every layer of the body’s physical functioning, from pain and inflammation to hormone and neurotransmitter production.
+I could provide endless clinical trials and ample evidence of the positive effects of sleep.

 Sleep is SO important.
 And as a culture, we seriously lack it.

 Arianna names several strategies to help with getting more sleep.
-Many of these suggestions are what I tell clients when they’re experiencing insomnia or a lack of sleep.
+Many of these suggestions are what I tell clients when they’re experiencing insomnia or sleep deprivation.
 Here are a few more:

 Tips for sleep: